-84 The law of Georgia on Freedom of Speech and Expression a.3
+84 The law of Georgia on Freedom of Speech and Expression a.3 85 The judgment of 30 September 2016 of the Constitutional Court of Georgia on the case N1/6/561,568 Georgian citizen Yuri Vazagashvili vs. the Parliament of Georgia

-85 The judgment of 30 September 2016 of the Constitutional Court of Georgia on the case N1/6/561,568 Georgian citizen Yuri Vazagashvili vs. the Parliament of Georgia 86 IDFI - The importance of freedom of expression in a democratic society 87 Constitution of Georgia a.17(4) 88 http://gs.statcounter.com/social-media-stats/all/georgia try, civil society representatives and social media activists demonstrate a strong resistance using online tools for mobilizing public at large.
+86 IDFI - The importance of freedom of expression in a democratic society 87 Constitution of Georgia a.17(4) 88 http://gs.statcounter.com/social-media-stats/all/georgia try, civil society representatives and social media activists demonstrate a strong resistance using online tools for mobilizing public at large.
+Graph 7.
+Do you think that CSOs can freely express their opinion, regardless of whether it is critical of the government?

 Vast majority of survey participants think that individuals and CSOs can freely express their opinions through any media.
 However, in most cases those CSOs become subject of criticism by state officials.
 One interviewee mentioned that state officials are often unfair in their statements.
 Respondent claims, that in certain cases instead of opposing on the subject state officials attack individual persons and their public image, which as a result has a negative effect on the whole sector.
 II.
 THE STATE FACILITATES AND PROTECTS FREEDOM OF OPINION AND EXPRESSION Despite the high standards in protection of freedom of expression, in the past years certain initiatives from state officials aimed to limit this right.
 These initiatives did not lead in imposing stricter laws.
 The media landscape remains vibrant and diverse but sometimes politicized.
 The close ties between leading media outlets and politicians have a negative effect on media freedom and independence.
 The Constitution of Georgia and international law recognize that freedom of expression is not an absolute right and can be limited.
 However, limitations must be within strictly defined parameters.
 Restrictions should be prescribed by the law, have legitimate aim and should be necessary in a democratic society90.
 Other cases include the protection of the rights of others, for the prevention of the disclosure of information recognized as confidential or for ensuring the independence and impartiality of the judiciary91.
 The law on freedom of expression guarantees the right to appeal to the court to avoid and prevent violation of this right92.
-Interested person may seek different remedies such as prevent- 91 Constitution of Georgia a.17(5) 92 Article 6.
+Interested person may seek different remedies such as prevent- 92 Article 6.